drforester/Constructing-fractals/README.md

 3. choose at random either point A, B, or C and then move halfway towards that point
 4. Repeat step 3 until you get tired of it

-The following of the steps, like those above, to fill-in points in a fractal is called a "[https://en.wikipedia.org/wiki/Chaos_game](Chaos Game)".
+The following of the steps, like those above, to fill-in points in a fractal is called a [chaos game](https://en.wikipedia.org/wiki/Chaos_game
+).

 [Here is the program to produce the images](Sierpinski_triangle.py).
 As is, it shows every 10th generated image.
 You can change this as you like.
 You can also write the images to file instead of viewing them.